VCityTeam/UD-SV/UD-Doc/Devel/BuildCondaPackage.md

 > ***Installation via this way allows to use local build package but resolve dependencies.** See the [Stackoverflow answer](https://stackoverflow.com/a/35605508)*

 1. **Create a directory channel**:
-> *Recommanded to use a tmp directory and respect the location of this directory*
+> *Recommended to use a tmp directory and respect the location of this directory*

 * *command*:
     ```bash